healthy eating how to recipes Sous Vide

-This quick-pickling technique is perfect for the impatient-pickler, aka me.
 Instead of waiting a week or more, these crispy sweet dills will be ready in just a day.
-Using a sous vide machine is the easiest technique in my opinion, but if you don't have one, you can monitor water temperature with a standard thermometer.
+Using a sous vide machine is the easiest technique, but if you don't have one check out the video and instructions below for a stovetop technique.

 - A pot of water